-- Input controls can be set to be visible or invisible when you edit a view: - Input controls set to Always prompt are displayed in the editor and always appear before the report is run. - Input controls that are not set to Always prompt are always hidden in the editor and hidden when the report is run. - Filters defined in the Domain design are always hidden in the editor and when the report is run. - Filters created in the Data Chooser can be locked or unlocked: - Filters that are unlocked display filter information in the editor and are available from the Options button when the report is run. - Filters that are locked display input controls in the editor when you see the view in display mode but are not available from the Options button when the report is run.
-Users can remove the filter while in the editor, allowing them to see all the data unfiltered when the report is run. - You cannot change whether the filter is displayed after the report is created. - Filters defined in the editor are always available in the Filters panel of the editor and from the Options button when the report is run.
+- Input controls can be set to be visible or invisible when you edit a view: - Input controls set to Always prompt are displayed in the editor and always appear before the report is run. - Input controls that aren't set to Always prompt are always hidden in the editor and hidden when the report is run. - Filters defined in the Domain design are always hidden in the editor and when the report is run. - Filters created in the Data Chooser can be locked or unlocked: - Filters that are unlocked display filter information in the editor and are available from the Options button when the report is run. - Filters that are locked display input controls in the editor when you click to see the view in display mode but are not available from the Options button when the report is run.
+Users can remove the filter while in the editor, allowing them to see all the data unfiltered when the report is run. - You can't change whether the filter is displayed after the report is created. - Filters defined in the editor are always available in the Filters panel of the editor and from the Options button when the report is run.

 When setting up input controls for a huge view that takes a long time to run, consider setting the view to Always prompt.
-Before a report is run, the Report Viewer prompts you
+Before a report is run, the report viewer prompts you to provide the input options, preventing the report from running with the default input options.

 Filters that are unlocked are available.
-When input controls or filters do not appear in the Report Viewer, click the Options button to view them.
+When input controls or filters don't appear in the report viewer, click the Options button to view them.
 You can learn more about how filters and input controls interact in the editor by walking through the data exploration tutorial with the Filters panel open.

-To set an input control to always prompt
+To set an input control to always prompt: